-Lisa Rinna’s Bikini Pic Gets Ugly, Fan Accusing Her Of Causing Daughter’s Anorexia Gets Reply
+Lisa Rinna’s Bikini Pic Gets Ugly, Fan Accuses Her Of Causing Daughter’s Anorexia

 Lisa Rinna’s recent Instagram update has taken an interesting turn.
 The Real Housewives of Beverly Hills star took to the platform earlier today to flaunt her super-slim physique in a neon green bikini.
-The 56-year-old seemed out to showcase her ripped body in a fun and light-hearted way – pouting from behind shades and a multi-colored hat sent fans the star’s trademark fun side.
+The 56-year-old seemed out to showcase her ripped body in a fun and light-hearted way, by pouting from behind shades and a multi-colored hat.
+This allowed fans to see the star’s trademark fun side.

-A comment has come in – its subject matter was serious.
+One comment on the photo, however, stood out because its subject matter was serious.

 “Ur so obsessed with your body, do u ever wonder why ur sweet daughter has an eating disorder?”

 Lisa’s daughter Amelia Gray Hamlin is in recovery from anorexia nervosa.
 The 18-year-old made major headlines last year for going public with her battle.
 Amelia took a brave route – she posted her struggles publicly on social media.
-It looks like Amelia’s illness and her mother’s notoriously slender frame have caused a stir, though.
+However, looks like Amelia’s illness and her mother’s notoriously slender frame have caused a stir.

-Lisa herself replied to the fan – their comment racked up over 61 likes in three hours.
+Lisa herself replied to the fan after their comment racked up over 61 likes in three hours.

 “I’m comfortable with my body and who I am sorry you have issues with it,” Lisa wrote.

-Lisa’s comment only appeared to launch more accusations that she’s somehow involved in her daughter having developed anorexia.
+Lisa’s comment only appeared to launch more accusations that she somehow caused her daughter to suffer from anorexia.

 “Does being ‘comfortable’ with your body mean that you have to put it on display all the time?” a fan replied.